Hiveswap: Reception

-Reviewing Act 1, Polygon gave the game an 8/10, citing minor bugs, a "convoluted UI", and its short length of about two hours as issues but praising the game's humor as "hilarious", its art as "gorgeous", and the setting as "a treasure trove [...] for players to explore."
+Reviewing Hiveswap: Act 1, Polygon gave the game a score of 8 out of 10, citing minor bugs, a "convoluted UI", and its short length of about two hours as issues but praising the game's humor as "hilarious", its art as "gorgeous", and the setting as "a treasure trove [...] for players to explore."

+Hiveswap: Act 2 would be released to mixed reception, with reviewers calling the writing bloated and gameplay tedious.